Grandchild inheritance tax calculator (Ireland 2026)

 What to do with the number

-If the grandchild is under 18 and the inheritance is within the Group A threshold, no CAT arises.
-If the grandchild is an adult and the inheritance is above €30,000 (approaching 80% of Group B threshold), an IT38 filing is likely required.
+If Section 42 applies and the inheritance is within the €400,000 Group A threshold, no CAT arises.
+For all other grandchild cases, the €40,000 Group B threshold applies and any inheritance above approximately €32,000 (80% of Group B) likely triggers an IT38 filing even before CAT is technically payable.
 The Complete Bundle includes the per-beneficiary calculation, the IT38 drafts, and checks for reliefs such as Dwelling House Exemption and Section 72 policies.

 This calculator is a preparation tool using Irish tax rates and rules for 2026.
 It is not legal or tax advice.
 For complex estates, consult a solicitor or tax adviser.
 All values are estimates based on the information you provide.